 I can’t believe it has already been six months since launching Spruce Rd. in January!
 Seriously, time flies.
 I thought it would be fun to share my reflections from these past six months, and be transparent in what worked and didn’t work for my business.
 I posted about the lessons learned from my first month of freelancing, if you want to check that out as well!

-Stay tuned at the end for a FREE bonus, the Freelance Field Guide Checklist.
-This checklist is definitely something that I wish I had starting out, and it provides a few steps for your freelance career to keep you on track.
+Stay tuned at the end for a FREE bonus, the Freelance Blueprint.
+This blueprint is definitely something that I wish I had starting out, and it provides a few steps for your freelance career to keep you on track.

 Attracting ideal clients